iliaweb/amatur-project/README.md

 # amator-project
 ----------------------
-this project is mypractise to programming iam a beginer programmer but i try to learn.
+this project is mypractise to programming iam a beginner programmer but i try to learn.